Consecration of the Catholic Church in America to

 The Mantle of Juan Diego

-The mantle or tilma on which the Sacred Image of the Blessed Virgin is imprinted is handwoven from the fibers of the Maguey cactus, a fabric which has a life span of little more than thirty years.
+The mantle or tilma on which the Sacred Image of the Blessed Virgin is imprinted on handwoven from the fibers of the Maguey cactus, a fabric which has a life span of little more than thirty years.
 It is six-and-a-half feet long by forty-two inches wide and has a seam running down the middle.

 The Sacred Image